bvarner/pi485/README.md

 Pi485 lets you connect the RX / TX pins on your Raspberry Pi (/dev/ttyAMA0) or Arduino device to an RS-484 network, and transmit / receive as if the network were a normal serial device.

+** Fair warning: The version you're looking at here (1.1.0) has some issues, and should probably only be used with the "Read Only" jumper set.
+See the open issues, for more information. **

 ## What can it do?
 * Create a low-cost RS-485 network of devices using serial I/O.
 * Communicate with other RS-485 networks.